VitaliiPopov/TrelloAPITest/README.md

 # TrelloAPITest
-To compile and run project you need to add environment variables first.
+To compile and run the project you need to add the environment variables first.

 First variable: name = KEY,  value = {your key}.